How To Increase Home Value: A 4-Step Guide

 Keep It In The Kitchen

-If you want to focus on repairs in one room, you can’t go wrong with the kitchen.
-A modern, updated kitchen ranks number one on millennial home buyers' priority lists.
+If you want to focus your repairs on just one room, you can’t go wrong with the kitchen.
+Like the bathroom, a modern, updated kitchen ranks high on millennial home buyers' priority lists.

 If you plan to stay in your home for at least a few more years, you’ll have time for some significant kitchen improvements.
 According to Consumer Reports, spending as little as $5,000 on your kitchen can bring up to 7% back in returns when you sell.

-Here are a few things you can do to improve your kitchen for buyers:
+Not sure where to get started?
+Here are a few areas you can focus on to make your kitchen that much more attractive for buyers:

-- Replace old and broken appliances with new models.
+- Replace old and broken appliances with new, Energy Star-certified models.

-- Apply a fresh, neutral coat of paint to the walls.
+- Apply a fresh, neutral coat of paint to the walls and update the backsplash.

 Most people think of their utility bills as something they can’t change.
 However, new advancements in energy-efficient home additions can lower costs and be a big draw for buyers.